Hisashi Iwakuma: Mechanics

 Iwakuma is a 6 ft 3 in, 210 lbs, right-hander pitcher with a three-quarters delivery.
 He was well known for his unique pitching motion during his years with the Buffaloes, letting his throwing arm hang at his side while he raised his left leg, lowered it halfway once, then raised it again before driving towards the plate.
 He was forced to overhaul his mechanics and implement a more orthodox delivery when the NPB changed its rules on pitching motions in the 2005 off-season, taking a stricter stance on so-called two-stage motions (those with pauses or breaks at any point in the delivery).
 In 2008, Iwakuma also raised his arm slot slightly to induce more movement in his offspeed pitches.

 Repertoire

 Iwakuma's four-seam fastball was clocked at speeds as high as 153 km/h earlier in his NPB career.
 Since hurting his shoulder, it has usually sat in 88–92 mph (tops out at 94 mph).
-He complements it with an above-average splitter (84–87 mph), a slider (80–82 mph), an occasional curveball (71–73 mph), and a shuuto (two-seamer/sinker, 87–91 mph), often using the splitter as his out pitch.
-He records a moderate number of strikeouts each season but is inherently a groundball pitcher, adept at jamming opposing hitters with his wide assortment of offspeed pitches and excellent command (2.00 career walks per nine innings rate in NPB).
-Iwakuma has also remarked that his command has improved since missing much of the 2006 and 2007 seasons due to injury as he was forced to overhaul his mechanics and rethink his approach against opposing batters.
+He complemented it with an above-average splitter (84–87 mph), a slider (80–82 mph), an occasional curveball (71–73 mph), and a shuuto (two-seamer/sinker, 87–91 mph), often using the splitter as his out pitch.
+He recorded a moderate number of strikeouts each season but was generally a groundball pitcher, adept at jamming opposing hitters with his wide assortment of offspeed pitches and excellent command, with a career 2.00 walks per nine innings rate in NPB and 1.9 rate in MLB.
+Iwakuma's command improved after missing much of the 2006 and 2007 seasons due to injury and changing his pitching mechanics.